jsfraz/mega-backuper/README.md

 DISCLAIMER: If Mega.nz API returns error 402, login in browser from the same IP address before running the container. (<https://github.com/meganz/sdk/issues/1433>)

-This example config backups PostgreSQL database from `postgres-mega-backuper` container every day at 12:00.
+This example config backups PostgreSQL database from `postgres-example` container every day at 12:00.

 ### Example `backuper.json`